heaventree/AccessWeb-9.7/WCAG9.4-audit/src/DEBUG_TOOLS.md

 ### How to Use

-1. A toggle button will appear in the bottom-right corner of the screen labeled "Section Identifiers"
+1. A toggle button will appear in the top-right corner of the screen labeled "Section Identifiers"
 2. Click the checkbox to enable/disable the section identifiers
 3. Colored numbered labels will appear at the top-left corner of key sections
 4. Hover over a label to see details about the element (tag, ID, classes)